-Use a long-handled brush to gently dislodge the moss.
+Use a long-handled brush to dislodge the moss gently.
 Don’t scrub the tiles or shingles with all your might because you might break them.
 Another top tip is to always brush in a downward direction so you don’t accidentally loosen the tiles.
 Once the moss is loose, you can spray it with a biodegradable moss cleaner (oxygen bleach will also do) and rinse.
 Never spray liquid at an upward angle as this could get under the tiles and make the problem worse.

 You can make your own natural liquid cleaners using dish soap and water, apple cider vinegar and water, lemon juice and water, baking soda and water and salt and water.